czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 Using eminent domain to destroy blighted housing and replace with commercial property with higher values

-Kelo vs new London court case, allows for users to ask gov. officials to use eminent domain to take property, sell it to new owners for less, no need to bid.

-LESSON: Bonds or tax revenue?
+**LESSON**: Bonds or tax revenue?
 Future or current needs?

 Foreigners hold US debt, can collect future wealth from future generations of americans

-WW2: inflation meant that purchasing power of bonds when cashed in was less then the amount spent to buy them.

-LESSON: Look at debt relative to size of US economy, if gov has large financial liabilities, but not yet part of budget, then the debt may be less then what gov. truly owes.
+**LESSON**: Look at debt relative to size of US economy, if gov has large financial liabilities, but not yet part of budget, then the debt may be less then what gov. truly owes.

 Transport Systems becoming municiapl, gov, owned.
 Resources whose value to people elsewhere were greater were being sent to municipal transit due to taxpayer revenue and subsidies

-National parks: national park fares go into us treasury, costs of maintain. paid by taxes, so the fares don't have to be very high

-CLAIM: services have to be obtainable from standpoint of "poor".
+**CLAIM**: services have to be obtainable from standpoint of "poor".
 Why would majority of population pay for something that fewer people use?
 Vouchers are better...

 Unemployment benefits and agricul. subsidies are entitilement programs, which are unpopular to repeal.